 Last week my son made his first sales call.
 For an inside sales thought leader, you have got to believe this was big in my house!
-My brave six year old D.J. read the school script to relatives & friends and got pledges for the APEX fundraiser (yes, that link is shameless promotion for my son).
+My brave six year old D.J. read the school script to relatives & friends and got pledges for his APEX fundraiser.

 Watching a little human do this for the first time made ME nervous – and OH.
 SO.
 PROUD.
 It reminded me of a few truths we could all keep in mind when preparing new hires to take to the phones for their first time:

 ANY human will get nervous asking people for money over the phone.
 Let’s all keep this in mind when we ask for more dials and results.
 His brother BAILED after one call (and he’s the extrovert in the family!!).

 Set up small wins early and celebrate BIG

 The small wins he got (and we celebrated big time) energized him to make more calls.
 He was pulling aunties out of the woodwork!
 Thanks Mary Beth Burke and Amy Bailey!
 When we set up small wins early and celebrate BIG, they’ll be hooked.

 Do a better job teaching rejection in new hire training